 K.P.
-Buteyko, MD, is a famous Russian physiologist whose contribution into the field of medicine could be compared to Einstein's role in physics.
+Buteyko, MD, is a famous Russian physiologist whose contribution to the field of medicine could be compared to Einstein's role in physics.
 He created a new health philosophy as well as its practical application, which saved the lives and improved the health conditions of numerous people around the globe.
-Dr. Buteyko discovered that over-breathing (hyperventilation) is extremely damaging for health and that many health problems could be stopped by the Buteyko Breathing Normalization method.
-In the US, the Breathing Center exclusively represents the patent holder of the Buteyko® Method in Russia and Buteyko® Clinic in Moscow.
+Dr. Buteyko discovered that over-breathing (hyperventilation) is extremely damaging for health and that many health problems could be stopped by the Buteyko Breathing Method.
+In the US, the Breathing Center exclusively represents the patent holder of the Buteyko Method in Russia and Buteyko Clinic in Moscow.

-Buteyko saw any mechanism as an intriguing collection of parts, and would be tempted to take them apart.
-Growing older, he became fascinated by the idea that it is not only the parts that make things work smoothly, but the interaction between them—the balance of a system as a whole supported by certain constants.
-This natural progression led him to the Polytechnic College in Kiev where he began studying engineering.
+Buteyko saw any mechanism as an intriguing collection of parts and would be tempted to take them apart.
+Growing older, he became fascinated by the idea that it is not only the parts that make things work smoothly but the interaction between them—the balance of a system as a whole supported by certain constants.
+This natural progression led him to the Polytechnic College in Kyiv where he began studying engineering.

 During his sophomore year, in 1941, German fascists attacked the Soviet Union.
 Buteyko enlisted and volunteered to go to the frontlines.
 He spent the next four years in the war zone working as a driver, mechanic, and helper in a medical aid party.
 He saw many vehicles damaged in battle and was able to fix them.
 He also saw many human casualties and was frustrated that he did not have the skills to save people’s lives.
 He viewed the human body as the most superior of all machines, and finding ways to help it operate in the most effective way became his new goal.
 He decided to study medicine.